gokhansolak/learning-vibration-in-collaborative-robots/index.md

-# Haptic exploration of unknown objects to optimize the grasp stability during dexterous robotic manipulation

 This website is currently incomplete as the paper is under review.
 The links are pointing to an older paper.
 They will be updated after the publication.